monk-io/docs/_mkdocs/docs/guides/04-config-files.md

             }
         }

 Notice how the proxy target address was computed dynamically and placed into the right place in the configuration.
-This is a very powerful feature allowing for re-use of config files at the template level.
+This is a very powerful feature allowing for re-use of config files at the Kit level.

 ### Re-defining the contents

 Let's say you need to provide more tweaks to the provided reverse-proxy config file.
 It can be easily achieved by overriding the `contents` field.

-Let's add websocket support to the reverse proxy template we have:
+Let's add websocket support to the reverse proxy Kit we have:

 === "my-nginx.yaml"